Close

 Conservation of historic railway arches

-It means looking after our historic and significant buildings, retaining and protecting important original features from harm or destruction.
+It means looking after our historic and significant structures, whether they are listed or not, by retaining important original features and protecting them from harm or destruction.

 After – Fully restored cottage

-Inevitably buildings fall into disrepair due to neglect or adverse weather.
-Many of the buildings that we work on are in very poor physical condition due to vandalism, water, rot or insect damage.
-Our knowledge and hands-on experience of traditional historic building techniques and materials enables us to restore the fabric of buildings with honesty and sensitivity.
+Our expertise and hands-on experience of traditional historic building techniques and materials, enables us to restore the fabric of buildings with honesty and sensitivity.

 Repair of failed brick and stonework